 The SONYMA FHA Plus program is very similar to the Conventional Plus program.
 However, the FHA backs this mortgage.
 And borrowers must take on a minimum 3.5% down payment.
 You must cover at least 1% with cash, and a DPAL can cover the rest.

-Interest rates currently stand at about 5.750% locked for 60 days.
-However, it can vary by loan amount and home size.
+Interest rates can be high, though they do vary by loan amount and home size.
 And because the FHA backs it, lenders typically allow flexible eligibility requirements.

 Photo credit: ©iStock.com/DenisTangneyJr, ©iStock.com/monkeybusinessimages, ©iStock.com/LaylaBird